page-source/react-javascript-quiz-app/README.md

-# React-ES6 based Javascript Quiz
+# React-Express-MongoDB based Javascript Quiz

 This gist contains the code to create a simple "javascript quiz" with react & ES6.
 In this version, you can see following features in this app-